MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 To learn more, look for the [RevoScaleR ‘rx’ analysis and data manipulation functions](scaler-user-guide-4-data-transform.md) and [‘rxExec’ for HPC functionality](scaler-distributed-computing.md).
 If you are computing decision trees, also check out the included [RevoTreeView package](scaler-user-guide-11-decision-tree.md) that allows you to interactively visualize your decision trees.

-#### ConnectR
+### ConnectR

 >**In a nutshell:**
->Data connections for the ‘Big Data Big Analytics’, including SAS, SPSS, Teradata, ODBC, text, and HDFS.
+>Move your data efficiently and work with data in a variety of formats, including SAS, SPSS, Hadoop, and text files.

 A key to data analysis is, of course, the data.
-The RevoScaleR package provides a way for you to connect with the data you may have stored in a variety of formats: SAS, SPSS, Teradata, ODBC, delimited and fixed format text, and Hadoop Distributed File System (HDFS) text files.
+The RevoScaleR package provides a way for you to connect with the data you may have stored in a variety of formats, such as SAS, SPSS, Teradata, ODBC, delimited and fixed format text, and Hadoop Distributed File System (HDFS) text files.
 You have a choice of:

-  1.  keeping the data as is and analyzing it directly with RevoScaleR analysis functions,
+1. Analyzing data in place directly with RevoScaleR analysis functions
-  2.  extracting the data you want to analyze and storing it in the efficient and higher performance .xdf file format provided with the RevoScaleR package, or
+1. Loading it into your local R development environment using the efficient and performant .xdf file format
-  3.  bringing some or all of your data into memory as an R data frame to use with any R analysis function.
+1. Bringing some or all of your data into memory as an R data frame to use with any R analysis function

 To learn more, look for [data sources in the RevoScaleR package](scaler-user-guide-2-data-import.md).

-####DeployR
+###DeployR

 >**In a nutshell:**
->The R Integration Server for deploying R analytics inside web, desktop, mobile, and dashboard applications as well as backend systems.
+>The R Integration Server is an optional framework for deploying R analytics inside web, desktop, mobile, and dashboard applications as well as backend systems.

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization.
 The optional DeployR package, available for Microsoft R Server only, provides the tools for doing just that.